Write Insight Newsletter · · 4 min read

 Master TikZ Figures with ChatGPT for High-Impact Academic Writing in LaTeX

-Student working on figures for her academic paper.
+Student working figures for the paper.

 I am at the CHI 2023 conference this week and receiving so much information (as usual) about everything related to human-computer interaction.
 I also enjoyed teaching my CHI writing course to a small cohort at this conference again.
 If you're interested in going through the course slides, you can find them here.
 One of the things, I taught students in the course is how to quickly create a TikZ figure with the help of ChatGPT when you are writing a paper in LaTeX (this is a markup language that is popular for scientific publications).
 I want to quickly break down this process for you today.
 Below you can see the figure we'll be creating.